-Driver told Valdes radio KCEU he was caplain of a barge that housed workers cleaning oily beaches with a chemical knowr. as Inipol.
+Driver told Valdez radio KCHU he was captain of a barge that housed workers cleaning oily beaches with a chemical known as Inipol.

-Although the crew was. told it was sale, Driver said he rejused to work anywhere near an inipol site after he found out the chemical occasionally caused blood to show up in workers' urine.
+Although the crew was. told it was sale, Driver said he rejused to work anywhere rear an inipol site after he found out the chemical occasionally caused blood to show up in workers' ur ne.

-Kapolchok said he also was representing Timothy Burt of Juneau, who claims he get sick two years age while working at a cleanup size in Seldevia, about 150 miles southwest of Anchorage on Kachemak Bay.
+Kapolebok said he also was representing Timothy Burt of Juneau, who claims he get sick two years age while working at a cleanup site in Saidovia, about 150 miles southwest of Anchorage on Kachemak Bay.

-The suit asks for compensation for pain and suffering for Burt and his wife, Laurie Ann, as well as the costs of . medical care and rehabilitation.
+The suit asks for compensation for pain and suffering for Burt and his wife.
+Laurie-Ann, as well as the rosts of .. medical care and rehabilitaand child.
+He has severe headaches, he's got to drag around an exygen tank and he's got a whole host of other problems," Kapo chok

-"I believe Tim is worse off than 'a quadriplegic,' Kapolchok said.
+"I believe Tim is worse off than 'a quadriptegic,' Kapolehok tald.